 Children’s hiking boots and children’s hiking gear can be a good investment, but the best investment a parent can make in a child is taking the time to go hiking.

 It’s much better for everyone to stop frequently and travel slowly than to try to make the kids go faster and then have to carry them.
-If parents know what kids can and can’t do, everyone has a great time on the trail.
+Hiking with children is not complicated: If parents know what kids can and can’t do, everyone has a great time on the trail.

 Some of the most important lessons I’ve learned while hiking with my kids came to me when I stepped out of my role as parent and gave them a chance to lead me on their path.
 Along the way, they’ve taught me that they’re well attuned to nature’s rhythms.